filecoin-project/filecoin-docs/.github/ISSUE_TEMPLATE/content-request.md

 ---
 name: Content Request
-about: Suggest a new item for the Filecoin docs
+about: Suggest a new page or section.
-title: "[CONTENT REQUEST] (add your title here!)"
+title: "Describe the content you'd like to see in a single sentence"
-labels: 'Content Improvement'
+labels: 'need/triage, feature-request'
-assignees: ''
+assignees: 'johnnymatthews'

 ---